Vorstellungsrepräsentanz

 Within the corpus

-• Lacan (Seminar 11, p.
-233): 'The Vorstellungsrepräsentanz is the binary signifier'—the term designates the second signifier of the primal couple whose emergence causes aphanisis and anchors Urverdrängung in the logic of alienation. — cite: jacques-lacan-seminar-11-1 p.233
+Lacan (Seminar XI, p.
+233): 'The Vorstellungsrepräsentanz is the binary signifier' — it is specifically the second signifier of the primal dyad, the one whose advent causes the aphanisis of the subject and constitutes the central point of Urverdrängung. — cite: jacques-lacan-seminar-11-1 p.
+233

 Across frameworks